 Investors should be given enough information prior to investing in the OEF to enable them to have a good understanding of the implications of anti-dilution LMTs, which facilitates investors' incorporation of liquidity costs into their investment decisions.
-Investors subscribing to or redeeming from the OEF should be aware in broad terms of the liquidity profile of the portfolio and be prepared to bear the liquidity cost associated with portfolio transactions and passed on to them through the use of anti-dilution LMTs.
+Investors subscribing to or redeeming from the OEF should be aware in broad terms of the liquidity profile of the portfolio and be prepared to bear the liquidity cost associated with portfolio transactions passed on to them through the use of anti-dilution LMTs.

-The relevant OEF constitutional document (such as the prospectus) should disclose the antidilution LMTs that may be applied, the basis on which they may operate and the objective and implications of the mechanisms.
-The disclosure should indicate that the main purpose of antidilution LMTs is to facilitate fair treatment of investors by protecting the ones that remain invested from bearing the costs generated by the subscription and redemption activities of others.
+The relevant OEF constitutional document (such as the prospectus) should disclose the anti-dilution LMTs that may be applied, the basis on which they may operate and the objective and implications of the mechanisms.
+The disclosure should indicate that the main purpose of anti-dilution LMTs is to facilitate fair treatment of investors by protecting the ones that remain invested from bearing the costs generated by the subscription and redemption activities of others.
 In particular, the fund documents should set out details of the constituents of the costs taken into account to calculate the adjustment factor, including the calculation or estimation basis.
 The disclosure may also differentiate between the contexts of normal and stressed market conditions.

-Some OEFs disclose a range of adjustment factors, in particular those applicable under normal market conditions, to facilitate investors' understanding of the potential implications of antidilution LMTs or to satisfy disclosure requirements in some jurisdictions.
-This benefits investor communication and may discourage any potential first mover advantage.
-However, such a range should not limit the ability of anti-dilution LMTs in sufficiently passing on liquidity costs to transacting investors.
-In this regard, where a range of adjustment factors is disclosed, to the extent permitted in relevant jurisdictions and OEF constitutional documents, disclosures should also state that such a range may be exceeded to allow for changes, if necessary, to reflect higher liquidity costs in changing market situations.
+To enable liquidity costs to be sufficiently passed on to transacting investors, the relevant OEF constitutional document should not constrain the adjustment factors to be applied.
+It is observed that some OEFs may disclose a range of adjustment factors, in particular those applicable under normal market conditions, to facilitate investors' understanding of the potential implications of anti-dilution LMTs or to satisfy disclosure requirements in some jurisdictions, with an aim to benefit investor communication and discourage any potential first mover advantage.
+However, to the extent permitted in relevant jurisdictions and OEF constitutional documents, disclosures of such OEFs should also state that such a range may be exceeded to allow for changes, if necessary, to reflect higher liquidity costs in changing market situations.
 The circumstances under which such a range may be exceeded should also be disclosed.

-Periodic ex-post disclosures of an OEF's historical use of anti-dilution LMTs may (i) help investors understand the potential cost implications of redeeming from, and subscribing to, an investment fund at different points in time; and (ii) enhance the ability of oversight by authorities or other stakeholders.
+Periodic ex-post disclosures of an OEF's historical use of anti-dilution LMTs37 may (i) help investors understand the potential cost implications of redeeming from, and subscribing to, an investment fund at different points in time; and (ii) enhance the ability of oversight by authorities or other stakeholders.
 Such periodic disclosure could be included in the investment fund's annual or semi-annual financial statements or websites.
 Consideration is also required of what information should be disclosed to investors at the time they submit a subscription or redemption request and after such a request has been executed.